-International leisure travel is on the rise, spurred on by the growth in air travel, an expanding middle class, and a population with greater desire and means to travel as disposable income rises.
+spurred on by the growth in air travel, an expanding middle class, and a population with greater desire and means to travel as disposable income rises.

-Mobile connectivity is providing brands with the opportunity to explore new ways of interacting with customers.
+with the opportunity to explore new ways of interacting with customers.
 Data generation continues to proliferate with cloud-based systems progressively being rolled out in order to capture and gather guest intelligence, thereby transforming the level of insight.
 Digital check-in and the use of AI in hotels will increase in the years to come, becoming the new norm.

-Additionally, scaling and environmental efficiencies will not only offer higher operating margins, but help connect with Millennials and Generation Z, who expect a high level of environmental responsibility from businesses.
+efficiencies will not only offer higher operating margins, but help connect with Millennials and Generation Z, who expect a high level of environmental responsibility from businesses.